Build a WordPress website (Linux)

 define('DB_HOST', 'localhost');

-After you finish, press Esc, type :wq, and press Enter to save and exit.
+After you make the changes, press the Esc key, enter :wq, and then press Enter to save and exit.

 Step 4: Configure Nginx

-Modify the default Nginx site configuration so that it can correctly handle PHP requests.
+Modify the default Nginx site configuration to correctly handle PHP requests.

 1. Back up the default configuration and create a new Nginx configuration file.